 In a simple website your pages will be divided into several sections.
 Common ones are header, content, footer, and sidebar.
 Below are a couple of examples.

-In a pure CMS, (content management system) you have pages with information about your company, service, or topic of interest.
+In a classic website you have pages with information about your company, service, or topic of interest.
 They’re usually organized in a hierarchical arrangement and they have the feeling of a book with chapters and subchapters.
-A natural organization of a CMS is to have a main menu that links into different sections of the website.
+A natural organization of a classic website is to have a main menu that links into different sections of that website.

 A blog is much more like a magazine.
 It’s very time sensitive.
 Articles are organized by topics, but also by when they are published.
 Generally the home page on a blog consists of excerpts of the last few articles published, and comments from readers regarding these posts.
 A natural organization of a blog is to have an archive linking to articles posted during a particular time period such as a month.
 Also organization by topic is popular.
 In WordPress terminology this is by categories.
 A looser concept is the idea of tags.
 Tags are a more free-form kind of label you’d attach to an article.
 It’s the kind of thing you’d search for to find that article.
 You can have a collection of articles related to a tag as another kind of organization.
 For example an article about Taking a driving test might be in a category of Dept of Motor Vehicle Brochures, but have tags like license, driving, test, and DMV.